Resources Infrastructure

 Selecting the right tool depends on your team’s specific context, existing stack, and maturity level in incident response.

-- For data engineering teams: You need a tool that understands the context of data incidents.
+• For data engineering teams: You need a tool that understands the context of data incidents.
 Consider solutions that can trigger and orchestrate data quality checks, pipeline restarts, or backfills.
-Kestra excels here by connecting incident alerts to your data stack, allowing you to automate complex data remediation workflows.
+Kestra excels here by connecting incident alerts to your data stack, allowing you to automate complex data orchestration and remediation workflows.
 Explore Kestra for data orchestration.

-- For infrastructure / DevOps teams: Your focus is on reliability, automation, and GitOps.
+• For infrastructure / DevOps teams: Your focus is on reliability, automation, and GitOps.
 Look for platforms that integrate with your IaC tools like Terraform and Ansible.
 Kestra provides a powerful control plane to automate infrastructure diagnostics and remediation, all defined as code in your Git repository.
-See how Kestra enables infrastructure automation.
+See how Kestra enables infrastructure automation and event-driven orchestration.

-- For small teams getting started: If you’re just starting with on-call, prioritize simplicity and cost-effectiveness.
-Open-source tools like Grafana OnCall or GoAlert, or the free tiers of commercial products, can provide the essential alerting and scheduling you need without a large investment.
+• For small teams getting started: If you’re just starting with on-call, prioritize simplicity and cost-effectiveness.
+GoAlert (self-hosted, Apache 2.0) or the free tier of Xurrent IMR, or Grafana Cloud IRM for Grafana users, can provide the essential alerting and scheduling you need without a large investment.

 Ultimately, the best choice is one that not only solves your immediate alerting needs but also provides a path toward a more automated and resilient incident management practice.